Arístides Martínez: Political career

 After the war, he was mayor of Atacama, general commander of engineers and in charge of supervising the construction of some ports and the Military School.
 In 1885 he was elected alternate senator for Atacama, from 1882 to 1888.

 He was then elected for 3 years, in 1885, as a substitute for Ramón Allende Padín as well as a member of the Permanent War and Navy Commission.
 After he finished his mandate, Martínez traveled to Europe as assistant to General Baquedano however the Chilean Civil War of 1891 found him temporarily exiled from Chile until his return in 1892 where he was again intendant of Atacama, and two years later he held the position of general inspector of military instruction.
 He was also director of the Upper Institute from 1894 to 1895.

 In 1897 he directed the fortifications of Talcahuano, and the following year he was appointed an expert in the demarcation of the borders with Argentina.
 He was promoted to brigadier general in 1897 and to division general in 1899 before his retirement in 1904.

-He owned copper and gold mines, all located near Santiago, in the commune of Lampa as well as having numerous decorations from Chile and foreign countries but Martínez passed away at Santiago on March 27, 1908.
+He owned copper and gold mines, all located near Santiago, in the commune of Lampa as well as having numerous decorations from Chile and foreign countries but Martínez died at Santiago on March 27, 1908.

 By Supreme Decree No. 1768, on September 30, 1937 (B/O No. 40, p.
 1116), he was named patronymic hero of the Engineers Regiment No. 3 "Curicó".